-Facebook is soon not allowing business-related posts to its timelines.
-I therefore am abandoning this blog and switching to a PAGE in Facebook.
-Same attention to healthy foods–now with the emphasis on KETOgenic recipes!!
+Facebook is not allowing business-related posts to its timelines.
+I therefore am abandoning this blog and switching to Facebook and Instagram only.
+Same attention to healthy foods and recipes!!

-So look for me on Facebook: Follow me at Diane Smith, RedFox Dinners
+So look for me on INSTAGRAM and/or FACEBOOK: Follow me at RedFox Dinners

-(I still have my Instagram pages for foods made for clients, also.)
+(I have pages for foods made for clients, also.)

 See you there!!!